 The FIGMENT NYC organization is one of many FIGMENT chapters around the world that carries the FIGMENT mission into its local community.

 FIGMENT NYC supports multiple ongoing projects in New York.
 These are split into two main categories: “Weekend” and “Season

 Long.”
-“Weekend” projects refer to the FIGMENT NYC Weekend event, a two-day event on Governors Island in early June.
-“Season Long” projects include the Minigolf Course and Pavilion, usually located on the Parade Grounds.
+“Weekend” projects refer to the FIGMENT NYC Weekend event, a two-day event on Roosevelt Island in early June.
+“Season Long” projects include the City of Dreams Pavilion.
 Weekend and Season Long projects have their own respective curatorial and management teams, which work closely together under the FIGMENT NYC umbrella.
 FIGMENT Weekend provides the inaugural celebration for Season Long projects.